granturing/spark-power-bi/README.md

 A library for pushing data from Spark, SparkSQL, or Spark Streaming to [Power BI](https://powerbi.com/).

 ## Requirements
 This library is built for Spark 1.2, 1.3, & 1.4.
 The versions of the library match to the Spark version.
-So v1.2.0_0.0.2 is for Spark 1.2, & v1.3.0_0.0.5 is for Spark 1.3, and v1.4.0_0.0.5 is for Spark 1.4.
+So v1.2.0_0.0.2 is for Spark 1.2, & v1.3.0_0.0.5 is for Spark 1.3, and v1.4.0_0.0.7 is for Spark 1.4.

 ## Power BI API
-NOTE: The Power BI API is still in preview so this library will change as new features are added.
-Additional details are available in the [developer center](https://msdn.microsoft.com/en-us/library/dn877544.aspx).
+Additional details regarding the Power BI API are available in the [developer center](https://msdn.microsoft.com/en-us/library/dn877544.aspx).
 Authentication is handled via OAuth2 with your Azure AD credentials specified via Spark properties.
 More details on registering an app and authenticating are available in the Power BI dev center.
 When pushing rows to Power BI the library will create the target dataset with table if necessary.
 The current Power BI service is limited to 10,000 rows per call so the library handles batching internally.
 The service also limits to no more than 5 concurrent calls at a time when adding rows.
 This is handled by the library using coalesce and can be tuned by with the `spark.powerbi.max_partitions` property.

 ## Scaladoc
 Scaladoc is available [here](http://granturing.github.io/spark-power-bi/docs)